maithili-k/uva-rdm-jan-2024/2-data-creation-and-analysis/researchcloud-researchdrive-exercise.md

 ````

 > **_Food for thought:_**
-> * Look into this - When looking at the results, what do you notice?
-How would you change the jobscript to get rid of the noise?
-Would you use bash or change to a completely different implementation?
+> * When looking at the results, do they make sense to you?
+What would you also like to add?
-> * Downloading and uploading results is a manual process in our current workflow.
-Is it possible to do this as part of a job on e.g., Dutch supercomputer Snellius?
-Why would or wouldn't you do this?
+> * You are doing a lot of steps manually.
+What can you automate, or shouldn't?

 ## 5. Share the results
 Research is mostly a collaborative effort.
 This means that once you have run your analysis you need to share the results with other collaborators.
 Start by uploding your result to your _own_ projectfolder on Research Drive: